Contrast-Security-OSS/docs/content/admin/policy_mgmt/LibraryPolicy.md

 ##How It Works

-If a library is restricted or used in an application is below a specific version, it's marked as a policy violation by Contrast.
-You can also tell Contrast to automatically grade any library that fails the policy with the letter "F" to flag it in the Contrast interface.
+If a library is restricted or used in an application that's below a specific version, it's marked as a policy violation by Contrast.
+You can also tell Contrast to automatically grade any library that violates the policy with the letter "F" to flag it in the Contrast interface.
 (Administrators are notified of violations in both the product and by email.)

 ## Set Up Policies